6 Expert Tips to Get Deals on Peloton and Other Fitness Equipment

 Research Loyalty and Referral Programs

 If you’re purchasing a larger piece of fitness equipment that rarely goes on sale, check to see if they offer any referral programs.
-If your friends or family are interested in the same brand of equipment, some brands will give them a discount and you recieve a promotional credit for the purchase.
+If your friends or family are interested in the same brand of equipment, some brands will give them a discount and you receive a promotional credit for the purchase.

 Peloton is a great example.
 They rarely offer discounts, but they do offer $100 off for your friends and family plus a $100 purchase credit to you for referring them.
 Echelon, another at-home exercise bike, offers the same referral promotion.